Grate incinerators: thermal treatment with energy recovery

 The energy from the hot flue gases is recovered in the steam boiler and the steam condensate network.
 The steam boiler consists of a number of water-filled pipes.
 The hot flue gases are led through the steam boiler and heat the boiler water, converting it into steam.

 The steam drives a steam turbine that produces electricity.
 The electricity generated is supplied to the public grid.
 Part of the steam is also supplied directly to neighbouring companies.
 Indaver recovers around 80% of the energy content from the residual waste, which the grate incinerators convert into useful energy.

-The steam released during treatment will serve the heat network ECLUSE, which supplies steam to neighbouring businesses in the Waasland Port from 2019.
+The steam released during treatment is used for the heat network ECLUSE, which supplies steam to neighbouring businesses in the Waasland Port.

 Extensive flue gas cleaning

 The flue gas cleaning consists of a semi-wet and a wet flue gas treatment.
 In the semi-wet flue gas cleaning, the flue gases are cooled in the spray dryer to 160°C using water from the subsequent wet flue gas cleaning.
 As the flue gas flows through the baghouse filter, salts and dust are removed.
 Dioxins and heavy metals are absorbed in the pores of the active carbon, which, similarly to the salts and dust particles, are caught in the baghouse filter.

 In the wet washing the flue gases are cooled down to around 60°C and by means of sprinkling at various levels the gases are washed intensively.
 By adding auxiliary materials (lime and limestone) the pollutants are converted into non-hazardous residual products, such as gypsum.
 As the water from the wet scrubbers is reused in the semi-wet flue gas cleaning, the plant does not generate any waste water.
 Therefore, no water is discharged.

 The bottom ash from the grate furnace incinerators in Doel goes to a separate ash treatment plant.